mikenobbs/Asset-Assistant/README.md

 ### Installation

-After downloading/cloning the repo, unzip the file to see this:
+After downloading/cloning the repo, unzip the file to see this directory structure:
 ```graphql
 Asset-Assistant-main
 ├── asset-assistant.py